Diesel/Heavy Equipment Technologies

 - Ability to succeed in a high paced environment with rigorous academic and technical training.

 - Students will be exposed to, and should be comfortable with, constant physical activity.
 Will need to demonstrate the ability to stand, walk, sit, lift, carry, push, pull, twist, turn, bend, squat, climb, kneel, crouch, crawl and reach.

 - The following are minimum level of physical requirements expected to be performed:

 - Push 100 pounds

 - Pull 50 pounds

-- Student should supply properly fitting work clothes, steel toe or reinforced toe work boots.
-Student’s should be prepared and dressed appropriately for working in incremental winter weather.
+- Student should supply properly fitting work clothes, and steel toe or reinforced toe work boots.
+Student’s should be prepared and dressed appropriately for working in inclement winter weather.